 The Italian Alps are only a 30-minute drive south and the hotel has a beautiful garden and two swimming pools – one outside and one inside.
 I may be lazy for a day and swim and sun before exploring.
 The transitions from country to country are tiring.
 I plan to go into Salzburg to attend at least one concert and there are many possibilities including a candlelight dinner concert in Baroque Hall.

-“The Baroque-Hall of Stiftskeller St. Peter is in the oldest part of Salzburg in the famous Benedictine monastery.
+“The Baroque-Hall of Stiftskeller St. Peter is in the oldest part of Salzburg in famous St. Peter’s Benedictine Abbey.
 It’s one of the last concert halls in Salzburg where real candlelight is still permitted.”
-The beautiful city rests along the banks of the Salzach River, one of the most important rivers of the Austrian Alps.
+The beautiful city rests along the Salzach River, one of the most important rivers of the Austrian Alps.

 The hotel / lodge is fully booked mostly with families from Austria, Italy, France, and Germany.
 Heard many European languages at breakfast this morning and “duck” was spoken outside.